 More than a millennium ago, Celtic farmers observed Samhain (pronounced: SAH win).
 It’s a time of many rites and rituals, and the basis for today’s Halloween.
 One such practice was the return of one’s livestock from summer pasture to their winter barns.
 Before being penned, the animals were driven between two large bonfires to extract any demons or spirits that attached themselves to the animals during their six months of ranging.
 Now, I’m not advising everyone to pre-roast your chickens by herding them between bonfires (as if chickens could be herded), but I am indeed suggesting that our Celtic forebears set an excellent precedent: using the end of October as a marker for cold-weather measures.
 In early October, I start watching for lacy, frosted windowpanes, a stillness in the forests surrounding our property and that overall pale-wheat color to the land.
-Those are my signs that it’s time to bring the chickens in.
+Those are my signs that it’s time for me to bring chickens in.

-Bring in your chickens?
+Bring chickens in?
 Why kind of crazy talk is that?
 True, if you live in the southern United States, where the winter low might reach 50 degrees, there really is no need to change your birds’ outdoor routine.
 (Summer heat is a bigger concern.)
 If you live in northern regions, however, like those of you already dealing with snow in Montana and piercing winds in the Midwest and Rockies, bringing your birds in for the winter might be a good idea.
 There are different degrees of cold-weather sheltering, depending on how you raise your flock.
 The following four guidelines will help ensure that your chickens have a safe home for the winter holidays.

 Foraging becomes pretty bleak during the winter months.
 Free-range birds find it increasingly difficult to subsist on what they find outside.
 With all but the evergreens losing their leaves, safe perches that obscure your birds from keen carnivorous eyes also become hard to find.
 The cold season is difficult for predators, too, as many of their main food sources hibernate or migrate to warmer climes.
 Free-ranging birds can become an irresistible target for winter-starved hunters.
 Protect your foragers by bringing them into a coop with an enclosed run for the winter months.